 - Pour boiling water down the bulldog ants nest

 We get the idea behind pouring boiling water into the nest of the bull ants, but it can result in you causing a nasty burn on yourself rather than boiling the whole nest alive.
-Myrmecia build their nests deep underground, and the chance of you not drowning all of them is big.
+Myrmecia builds their nests deep underground, and there’s a big chance of not drowning all of them.
 While you will see immediate results, they won’t last for more than a week, as the ants that survived will rebuild the nest and you will have to deal with them again.

-- Pour oil down the nest and set it on fire
+- (DO NOT) Pour oil down the nest and set it on fire

 Don’t, under any circumstances use fire as a pest control method, unless you want to end up on one of our pest control fails articles.